Wa-Gyuto: Chef's Knife with Japanese Style Handle

-Most of this handle style are made of wood and likely to be more familiar to classically trained Japanese chefs.
+Most of these handle styles are made of wood and likely to be more familiar to classically trained Japanese chefs.
+This wood makes the knife much lighter in comparison to a Western-style handle Gyuto.

 What is a Wa-Gyuto used for?